ahmadnazir/scribbles/source/2022/08/08/ades-vs-qes.rst

 Anyway, having LTV information is expensive and not always needed - which is why services like NemID/MitID don't need to generate signatures containing this info.

-Qualified Signatures (QES) contain this information and I imagine they also contain other guarantees (which I don't know of).
-So the creators of the standard just made the specification simple by asking that qualified signatures should be generated by a Qualifiec Signature Creation Device (QSCD) which probably ensures that the signature contains all the proof needed like ltv, etc.
+Qualified Signatures (QES) contain this information (and I imagine they also contain other guarantees).
+So the creators of the standard probably just made the specification easy to understand by asking that qualified signatures should be generated by a Qualifiec Signature Creation Device (QSCD) which probably ensures that the signature contains all the proof needed like ltv, etc.

 Maybe there is more to it - but this is what I understand as of now.